abhaya-kumar-sahoo/react-native-quick-components/README.md

 - `AbsoluteBox`: An absolutely positioned view component.
 Use this for placing elements at specific coordinates relative to their closest positioned ancestor.
 - `AppButton`: Customizable button component.
 It can be styled and configured to handle various button states.
 - `AppImage`: Customizable image component.
 Supports different image sources and configurations such as resizing, scaling, and styling.
-- `AappTextInput`: Customizable text input component.
+- `AapTextInput`: Customizable text input component.
 Used for capturing user input, supports various styles, placeholder, and input configurations.
 - `AppView`: Customizable view component.
 Provides flexible layout and styling options, commonly used as a container for other elements.
 - `BoxView`: A customizable box-style view component, often used for creating bordered or background-colored boxes.
 - `CircleView`: A view component that creates a circular shape, typically used for avatars or circular buttons.